Scripted/ScriptedClient/README.md

     gem 'scripted_client'

-In an initializer, set up your account identifier and access token.
+In an initializer, set up your account organization_key and access token.
 For example:

     # config/initializers/scripted.rb
-    ScriptedClient.id = 'orangutan'
+    ScriptedClient.organization_key = 'orangutan'
     ScriptedClient.access_token = 'make-great-pets'

 In production, make sure you set the environment to **:production**